matviichuk92/Online-Shop/README.md

 __________________
 **Project purpose**
 __________________
-Create online project on base localhost with connection to DataBase with next functionality:
+An online project in the form of an internet shop prototype with a connection to a database (DB).
+The shop presented in this project has the following functionality:
-- register users and save password in hashing view in DB;
+- registering users and saving hashed passwords in the DB;
-- access to pages according to roles(user and admin);
+- role-based access to pages for users and admins;
-- users can: look through products and add it to own cart, edit cart, create orders and see all own orders;
+- users can: look through the products in the store and add them to their cart, edit the cart, place orders, and see all their previous orders;
-- admin have access to all information about users, orders, products with ability to edit and delete them.
+- admins have access to all information about the users, their orders, and products in the store, which they can edit and delete.
 ___________________________

 **Project structure and details**
 _________________
-Project have N-tier architecture:
+The project has an N-tier architecture:
 - controller(request processing and response sending);
 - service(business logic);
 - DAO(CRUD operation with DB);

-Also, four major entities: Product, User, ShoppingCart and Order.
+The project also features four major entities: Product, User, ShoppingCart and Order.

-Project correspond to SOLID, KISS and DRY principles.
-It's created with Java EE, MySQL, Maven, Apache Tomcat.
+The project follows to SOLID, KISS, and DRY principles.
+It was created with Java EE, MySQL, Maven, and Apache Tomcat.
 _______________
 **Launch guide**
 __________________
-- Fork project;
+- Download the project to your machine;
 - Add Maven;
 - Download Tomcat from _tomcat.apache.org_, unzip, add it to _install package_, add the new configuration (if you use IntelJ) TomCat Server(choose "Local" and point install package) in project, choose the artifact _war-exploded_, in _application context_ field just put slash symbol;
 - Using MySQL Workbench 8.0 CE create a schema and tables as specified in init-db.sql;
-- Register like regular user;
+- Launch the project using the Tomcat Server;
-- Log in to site and push button "Inject data" and check user functionality;
+- Log in to the website, click on the button "Inject data" and check the user functionality;
-- Logout and log in like admin(login - boss, password - 123) and check admin functionality;
+- Logout and log in as an admin using login "boss" and password "123" and check the admin functionality;
 ____________________________________
 **Roman Matviichuk**
 **matviihuk.office@gmail.com**